 - medical devices and applications used to treat withdrawal symptoms or deliver skills training

 - evaluation and treatment for co-occurring mental health issues such as depression and anxiety

 - long-term follow-up to prevent relapse

-A holistic approach, one that addresses detoxification, behavioral counseling and transitional living have yielded the best results statistically speaking.
-In any case, drug addiction treatment should include both medical and mental health services at a minimum. [contact-form-7 id=”27″ title=”Contact form 1″]
+A holistic approach, one that addresses detoxification, behavioral counseling, and transitional living has yielded the best results statistically speaking.
+In any case, drug addiction treatment should include both medical and mental health services at a minimum.

 The Use of Medications and Devices as Drug Treatment Options